College - June 2011

 Depending on your specific career goals, there are plenty of double major options for finance majors to give them a competitive edge come graduation.
 Find out which are the best double majors to have with a finance degree!

-Choosing a double major with mechanical engineering is a good option considering the current competition in the job market.
+Choosing a double major with mechanical engineering could be a good option for students who want to be more competitive in the job market.
 Here's why and how you can choose the best option for a double major.

 One of the best majors you can pair with psychology is management, as it will unlock opportunities in business and teach valuable leadership skills.
 Read on to learn more about this double major program.